Karnataka's Hidden Treasures

 Today visit the nearby temples of Belur and Halebid.
 Located on the banks of the Yagachi River, the temples at Belur where built during the 12th and 13th centuries under the tutelage of the Hoysala kings whilst nearby Halebid was once the ancient capital of the Hoysala kings.
 The temples at both sites are quite exquisite and are characterised by their fine sculptures and intricate designs.
 (B)

 Day 7 Hassan to Hospet – 320kms

 After breakfast leave Hassan and continue by road to Hospet, a small market town and base from which to visit nearby Hampi.
-On your arrival stay for three nights at the Hampi's Boulders Resort.
-Hampi, once the epicentre of the Vijayanagara Empire, was one of the largest and most successful Hindu empires in southern India.
+On your arrival stay for three nights at the Heritage Resort Hampi or upgrade to Hampi's Boulders Resort or Orange County Hampi.
+Once the epicentre of the Vijayanagara Empire, Hampi was one of the largest and most successful Hindu empires in southern India.
 In the evening enjoy the sunset from Hemakuta Hill.
 (B)

 Day 8 Hospet – visit Hampi